GSR: A Generalized Symbolic Regression Approach: Generalized Symbolic Regression (GSR)

-Applying the alternating direction method of multipliers (ADMM) \cite{boyd2011distributed}, the optimization problem in Equation \eqref{constrainedlassoreg} can be written as where $\lambda > 0$ is the regularization parameter. \\ The scaled form of ADMM (see \cite{boyd2011distributed} for details) for this problem is where $\boldsymbol{u}$ is the scaled dual vector, and where $\rho > 0$ is the penalty parameter and the \emph{soft thresholding operator} $S$ is defined as To find the minimizer $\boldsymbol{w}_k$ in the first step of the ADMM algorithm above (in Equation \eqref{scaledformadmm}), we first compute the gradient of the function $\mathcal{L}_{\rho}(\boldsymbol{w}, \boldsymbol{z}_{k-1},\boldsymbol{u}_{k-1})$ with respect to $\boldsymbol{w}$, set it to zero, and then normalize \mbox{the resulting vector solution:} It follows that
+where $\lambda > 0$ is the regularization parameter. \end{samepage} The scaled form of ADMM (see \citet{boyd2011distributed} for details) for this problem is where $\boldsymbol{u}$ is the scaled dual vector, and where $\rho > 0$ is the penalty parameter and the \emph{soft thresholding operator} $S$ is defined as To find the minimizer $\boldsymbol{w}_k$ in the first step of the ADMM algorithm above (in Equation \ref{scaledformadmm}), we first compute the gradient of the function $\mathcal{L}_{\rho}(\boldsymbol{w}, \boldsymbol{z}_{k-1},\boldsymbol{u}_{k-1})$ with respect to $\boldsymbol{w}$, set it to zero, and then normalize \mbox{the resulting vector solution:} It follows that

-Algorithm \ref{algo1} outlines the overall process for solving the constrained Lasso optimization problem in Equation \eqref{constrainedlassoreg}, for a given matrix $\boldsymbol{A}$, regularization parameter $\lambda$, penalty parameter $\rho$, and initial \mbox{guesses $\boldsymbol{w}_0$, $\boldsymbol{z}_0$, $\boldsymbol{u}_0$.}
+Algorithm \ref{algo1} outlines the overall process for solving the constrained Lasso optimization problem in \mbox{Equation \ref{constrainedlassoreg}}, for a given matrix $\boldsymbol{A}$, regularization parameter $\lambda$, penalty parameter $\rho$, and initial \mbox{guesses $\boldsymbol{w}_0$, $\boldsymbol{z}_0$, $\boldsymbol{u}_0$.}